 Where we stayed

 Arzachena is a small town inland about 10 minutes away from the coastal town of Cannigione.
-We stayed in our friend’s guest house that was beautiful, but there are many fabulous hotels and B&B’s in the area.
+We stayed at our friend’s guest house that was beautiful, but there are many fabulous hotels and B&B’s in the area.

 We went to a fabulous beach the La Mannena, opposite the Stelle Marine hotel.
 The sand was white coral and the water was amazing.
 It was postcard perfect!